Real Estate Lawyer Fees in Ontario

 V. Certify that property taxes are up to date

 Title insurance protects against inborn vulnerabilities in real estate titles.
 These may not always be apparent from the title search.
 We cannot guarantee against latent defects in the title that are not registered, and hence are not easy to discover from a review of public records.
 Such latent defects in the title of this sort may include bogus deeds, missing inheritors, clerical mistakes, issues with payment of land transfer tax, the boundary of the property and the like.
 However, a general title insurance policy will be protective against such defects.
 Therefore, title insurance is imperative for all home buyers.
 Please also note that the Lender will make it a condition for financing to obtain lender title insurance to protect their interests.
-At the same time, the Purchaser, which is you, also strongly recommended to buy a title insurance policy.
+At the same time, the Purchaser, which is you, also strongly recommended buying a title insurance policy.

 A question we regularly get from our clients is,